Tips for Finding the Right Present for Someone

 - Could the person use something, like a break, a wellness weekend, or even something practical like a dictionary?

 You might find some new ideas pondering your answers.
-Another aspect that falls underneath the umbrella of the person's situation is age, but I would be weary of focusing too much on this aspect.
-While age can focus your search, people are often not definable by a number and you could be leaving out a lot of great ideas as a result.
-Furthermore, if someone can clearly feel that their present has been inspired by something arbitrary like age, they could feel stereotyped and they might feel that you don't know them that well or didn't want to put in the effort of finding a truly fitting present.
+Another aspect that falls underneath the umbrella of the person's situation is age, but I would be wary of focusing too much on this aspect.
+While age can focus your search, people are often not definable by a number, and you could be leaving out a lot of great ideas as a result.
+Furthermore, if someone can clearly feel that their present has been inspired by something arbitrary like age, they could feel stereotyped, and they might feel that you don't know them that well or didn't want to put in the effort of finding a truly fitting present.
 It is not because grandma is grandma that she would appreciate knitting needles.

 3. Define Your Relationship

 A third angle you can take on the person is your relationship with him or her.
 This relationship can also be a fertile ground for ideas, as it often leads to presents that are drenched in personal meaning, which is never bad.
 Write down some key words that come up when you think about the following questions:

 - How do you know each other?

 - Have you ever done something together that wasn't demanded of you both from a third party?